Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/React_uses_a_declarative_way_to_manipulate_the_UI.md

 }
 ```

-Although this code is longer than the original imperative example, it is much _less fragile_.
-Expressing all interactions as state changes lets you later introduce new visual states without breaking existing ones.
-It also lets you change what should be displayed in each state without changing the logic of the interaction itself.
+Although this code is longer than the original imperative example, it is much _less fragile_. ==Expressing all interactions as state changes lets you later introduce new visual states without breaking existing ones.
+It also lets you change what should be displayed in each state without changing the logic of the interaction itself==.

 ## Summary